fresheneesz/bip-efficient-bitcoin-vaults/bbv/SAS-with-op-bbv.md

 ### Notes on other hypothetical cases:

 * Alice can't spend the `Alice Revoke` transaction after 1 day, so `aliceSecret` shouldn't ever be reveled after that point, and therefore `Bob Revoke` also can't be spent after 1 day.
+However, if `aliceSecret` was revealed, bob could steal the ALTC back

 ## Properties